 What is Pranayama

 Pranayama is yogic kriya to perform control of breathing.”Prana” is made up of breath or vital energy present in the body.
-Prana is the source of pranic energy responsible for the life and “Ayama” means control.
-Taken together Pranayama means “Breathing Control”.
+Prana is the source ofpranic energy responsible for life and “ayama” means control.
+Taken together Pranayama means “Breathing Control“.

 The rhythms of pranic energy can be controlled with pranayama and it helps achieve a healthy body and mind.
-Patanjali wrote in his text Yoga Sutra that pranayama is a way of reaching higher states of consciousness and mentioned control over breathing as an indispensable practice to attain Samadhi.
+Patanjali wrote in his text Yoga Sutra that pranayama is a way of reaching higher states of consciousness, and mentioned control over breathing as an indispensible practice to attain Samadhi.
 Hatha Yoga also talks about different types of Pranayama that will keep the body and mind healthy.